 A 30-year fixed-rate mortgage is one of the most popular mortgage loans that homebuyers choose for many reasons.
-Being the top choice for having a loan that maintains the same monthly payment over the life of the 30-year term.
-The interest rate is fixed and will remain the same over the term of the loan unlike an Adjustable Rate Mortgage which can change over time.
-The qualifying rate you receive depends on several factors, the qualifying rate is determined on your credit score, the amount of your down payment and debt to income.
+It is the top choice for having a mortgage loan that maintains the same monthly payment over the life of the 30-year term.
+The interest rate is fixed and will remain the same over the duration of the loan, unlike an Adjustable Rate Mortgage, which can change over time.
+The qualifying rate you receive depends on several factors; the qualifying rate base on your credit score, the amount of your down payment, and debt to income.

-The 30-year fixed-rate mortgage offers the homebuyer a more affordable monthly payment because the loan extending over 30 years verses shorter loan terms.
+The 30-year fixed-rate mortgage offers the homebuyer a more affordable monthly payment because the loan is extending over 30 years versus shorter loan terms.
 Typically, a relatively lower monthly payment.
 The 30-year term helps borrowers afford more house than they would otherwise be able to buy.

-When considering a 30-year fixed-rate mortgage you should look at some of the tax deduction advantages over shorter term loans.
+When considering a 30-year fixed-rate mortgage, you should look at some of the tax deduction advantages over shorter-term loans.
 The 30-year fixed-rate mortgage is fully amortized.
-During the beginning years of the loan the largest portion of the monthly payment will go towards interest and as the principal portion decreases so will the interest amount year after year.
+During the beginning years of the loan, the most significant portion of the monthly payment will go towards interest, and as the principal portion decreases, so will the interest amount year after year.

 Pros and Cons of the 30-year fixed mortgage

-Even though the term is for 30 years you are not required to keep the loan for that long.
-Most homeowners who have had these longer-term fixed mortgages have either sold or refinanced their home prior to reaching the full term.
+Even though the term is for 30 years, you are not required to keep the loan for that long.
+Most homeowners who have had these longer-term fixed mortgages have either sold or refinanced their homes before reaching the full term.

-The low payments offer more flexibility for you to manage your finances, and if the opportunity arises you can also choose to pay more towards the principal by directing the additional payment to apply to the principal balance.
+The low payments offer more flexibility for you to manage your finances.
+If the opportunity arises, you can also choose to pay an additional amount to go towards the principal by directing the extra payment to the principal balance.
 Lowering your principal balance will save money on the overall interest you will pay and allow you to pay off the loan earlier.